operator-framework/enhancements/enhancements/olm-managed-metrics.md

 #### Risks and Mitigations

-It is possible that the Prometheus team will not allow OLM managed operators to use the default prometheus operator to record meterics.
+It is possible that the Prometheus team will not allow OLM managed operators to use the default prometheus operator to record metrics.
 If they are concerned about OLM managed operators overloading the prometheus instance, one solution that addresses this concern includes creating a new operator that is responsible for adding the `openshift.io/cluster-monitoring=true` label to namespaces and for generating the Telemter RBAC.
 This operator would:

 - Be deployed in the `openshift-monitoring` namespace
 - Have a list of approved OLM managed operators that may report metrics to Telemeter
-- Watche for events on namespaces
+- Watch for events on namespaces
 - If an event occurs on a namespace that starts with `openshift-` and the namespace only includes valid operators, add the `openshift.io/cluster-monitoring=true` annotation and create RBAC that allows the Telemeter service account to watch for events in the namespace.

 Alternatively, we could only add the `openshift.io/cluster-monitoring=true` on operators that originated from the `redhat-operators` and `certified-operators` CatalogSources.